edenai/yodabot/README.md

    ```

 6. **Deploy:**
-   - Users accessing your website will now be able to use your trained YODA Chatbot, ask questions, and receive responses based on the data the Chatbot has been trained on.
+   - Users accessing your website will now be able to use your trained Chatbot, ask questions, and receive responses based on the data the Chatbot has been trained on.

 ---

-By following these steps, you can seamlessly integrate the YODA Chatbot into your website, enhancing user engagement and providing valuable insights into customer interactions. 🌟
+By following these steps, you can seamlessly integrate the Custom Chatbot into your website, enhancing user engagement and providing valuable insights into customer interactions. 🌟